Funbit/ets2-telemetry-server/Readme.md

 The tutorial is included in the ZIP package (see "Dashboard Skin Tutorial.pdf").
 You may download it separately from [here](https://raw.githubusercontent.com/Funbit/ets2-telemetry-server/master/Dashboard%20Skin%20Tutorial.pdf).

 ## Version history

+### 2.2.1

+- Removed refreshRate option (now it is adjusted automatically)
+- Refactored dashboard auto-reconnection when server goes offline for a moment
+- Fixed fuelWarning telemetry property (updated telemetry plugin DLL)
+- Fixed NaN trailer mass when dashboard is disconnected (default skin only)
+- Added new server status: "Connected to Ets2TestTelemetry.json"

 ### 2.2.0